Google AI Employees Call for Ethical Limits on Military AI Contracts

 Over 600 Google employees urge CEO Sundar Pichai to reject classified Pentagon AI contracts

-Over 600 Google employees, including many from DeepMind, signed a letter to CEO Sundar Pichai demanding the company refuse classified milita
+Over 600 Google employees signed a letter asking CEO Sundar Pichai to refuse classified AI work with the Pentagon.

 AI Companies Clash with Pentagon Over Military AI Contract Terms and Ethical Guardrails